PINNs4Drops: Video-conditioned physics-informed neural networks for two-phase flow reconstruction: Data and materials availability

-The reconstruction accuracy of the developed PINNs is evaluated quantitively by the results for the reconstructed gas-liquid interfaces on the synthetic validation dataset.
-Figure~\ref{fig:PINNs:3D-IOU} shows the evolution of the 3D-IOU on the synthetic validation data during the training of the PINNs in comparison to the purely data-driven baseline network \DFSC{}.
-As can be seen, \DFSVOF{} reaches a higher reconstruction accuracy in comparison to \DFSC{}, while \DFSPFa{} and \DFSPFb{} do not yield an improvement over the data-driven baseline.
-More specifically, \DFSVOF{} reaches an accuracy of 3D-IOU=$0.967$, which translates to a $0.9\%$ improvement over the data-driven baseline \DFSC{} with 3D-IOU=$0.958$, which is significant considering the proximity to optimal reconstruction results at 3D-IOU=$1$.
+\paragraph*{\textbf{Validation of interface reconstruction on synthetic data}} Figure~\ref{fig:PINNs:3D-IOU_full} shows the evolution of the 3D-IOU on the synthetic validation data during the training of the \IcPINNs{} in comparison to the purely data-driven \DFSC{} network.
+As can be seen, the different training dynamics between the VoF variant and the two phase-field versions of the \IcPINNs{} are reflected in the reconstruction accuracy of the gas-liquid interface.
+The accuracy of \DFSPFb{} with $\epsilon_0=0.01$ sharply drops between training epochs two and three, correlating with the convergence of $\loss_\phi$ below $\loss_{\phi,T}=0.03$, which marks the point in training at which the physics-informed losses are applied to the majority of weight updates.
+A potential cause might be the onset of the identity loss for the chemical potential that couples the phase distribution to the hidden field chemical potential, which at that point in the training is still in the condition of random initialization.
+Consequently, the randomness of distribution and magnitude of the chemical potential might introduce an erroneous objective for the phase distribution through the identity loss, as long as the prediction for the chemical potential is not yet sufficiently converged.
+An increase of the capillary width from $\epsilon_0=0.01$ to $\epsilon_0=0.05$ helps to mitigate this issue, leading to a substantial improvement in reconstruction accuracy, as shown in Figure~\ref{fig:PINNs:3D-IOU_full}.
 By means of an ablation study for the residual-based weighting of the sampling points for the calculation of the physics-informed losses and the layer-wise adaptive activation functions, we found that both measures only marginally improved the accuracy of the interface prediction.
-Consequently, the gains in reconstruction accuracy can solely be attributed to the introduction of physics-informed losses to the reconstruction framework.
-Moreover, the different training dynamics between the VOF variant and the two phase-field versions of the PINNs are reflected in the reconstruction accuracy of the gas-liquid interface.
-The accuracy of \DFSPFb{} with $\epsilon_0=0.01$ sharply drops between training epochs two and three, which correlates to the convergence of $L_\phi$ below $L_{\phi,T}=0.03$, which marks the point in training at which the physics-informed losses are introduced.
-A potential cause might be the onset of the identity loss for the chemical potential that couples the phase distribution to the chemical potential, which at that point in the training is still in the condition of the random initialisation.
-Consequently, the randomness of distribution and magnitude of the chemical potential might introduce an erroneous objective for the phase distribution through the identity loss, as long as the prediction for the chemical potential is not yet sufficiently converged.
-An increase of the capillary width from $\epsilon_0=0.01$ to $\epsilon_0=0.05$ helps to mitigate this issue, leading to a substantial improvement in reconstruction accuracy, as shown in Figure~\ref{fig:PINNs:3D-IOU}.
-However, the previously observed phenomenon remains to some extent, as evidenced by the plateau in accuracy between epochs one and four.
-Further improvement could be reached by an additional data loss for the chemical potential, as the prediction of the chemical potential could be optimised prior to the onset of the physics-informed losses.
+Consequently, the gains in reconstruction accuracy can predominantly be attributed to the introduction of physics-informed losses to the reconstruction framework.